NEW PRODUCT DEVELOPMENT

 • business practices

-Second - it is also the acceleration of
+Second - it refers to the acceleration of

 • new product development,